mgechev/blog.mgechev.com/_posts/2013-12-18-inheritance-services-controllers-in-angularjs.md

 {% endhighlight %}

-As you see we directly apply the &#8220;Klassical&#8221; inheritance pattern.
+As you can see we directly apply the &#8220;Klassical&#8221; inheritance pattern.
 We can do the same for the second child controller.
 You can check example [right here][1].

-### Controllers as syntax
+### Controller as syntax

-AngularJS 1.2 added the controller's as syntax.
+AngularJS 1.2 added the controller as syntax.
 Basically it allows us to create aliases for our controllers, for example using the `ng-controller` directive we can:

 {% highlight html %}
 <div ng-controller="MainCtrl as main">